Heteroclinic network

 In mathematics, a heteroclinic network is an invariant set in the phase space of a dynamical system.
 It can be thought of loosely as the union of more than one heteroclinic cycle.
 Heteroclinic networks arise naturally in a number of different types of applications, including fluid dynamics and populations dynamics.

 The dynamics of trajectories near to heteroclinic networks is intermittent: trajectories spend a long time performing one type of behaviour (often, close to equilibrium), before switching rapidly to another type of behaviour.
-This type of intermittent switching behaviour has led to several different groups of researchers using them as ways to model and understand various type of neural dynamics.
+This type of intermittent switching behaviour has led to several different groups of researchers using them as a way to model and understand various type of neural dynamics.